On the Value Group of a Model of Peano Arithmetic: Left exponentiation on

 \begin{corollary} Let $(R, +,\cdot , 0,1,<) $ be a non-archimedean real closed field.
 Assume that $R$ admits an integer part which is a model of $I\Delta_0+EXP$.
 Then $R$ admits a left exponential function. \end{corollary}

-We also obtain the following exponential analogue to one direction of Shepherdson's theorem \cite{shepherdson} cited in the introduction.
-For the notion of exponential integer part appearing below see \cite{DKKL}.

-\begin{corollary} If $M\models PA$, then $M$ is an exponential integer part of a left exponential real closed field. \end{corollary} \begin{proof} Let $Z=-M\cup M$ and consider $K:=ff(Z)^{rc}$, the real closure of the fraction field of $Z$.
-As $M\models PA$, $M\models IOpen$, hence $Z$ is an integer part of $K$ by a result of Shepherdson.
-As remarked above since $M$ is a model of $PA$ then $M$ has a total exponential function.
-By Lemma \ref{MainLemma}, $K$ has a left exponentiation.\\ \end{proof}

-In \cite{kks} it is shown that for no ordered abelian group $G\neq \{0\}$ the field $\mathbb R((G))$ admits a left exponential function.
-Therefore, we deduce
+Below we gather a few other consequences of Theorem \ref{expgp}.
+We obtain the following exponential analogue to one direction of Shepherdson's theorem \cite{shepherdson} cited in the introduction.
+For the notion of exponential integer part appearing below and a proof of Ressayre's theorem that every exponential $RCF$ has an exponential $IP$, see \cite{DKKL}. \begin{corollary} If $M\models PA$, then $M$ is an exponential integer part of a left exponential real closed field. \end{corollary} \begin{proof} Let $Z=-M\cup M$ and consider $K:=ff(Z)^{rc}$, the real closure of the fraction field of $Z$.
+Then $Z$ is an integer part of $K$ by the mentioned result of Shepherdson.
+As remarked above since $M$ is a model of $PA$, it has a total exponential function.
+By Theorem \ref{expgp}, $K$ has left exponentiation.\\ \end{proof} In \cite{kks} it is shown that for no ordered field $k$ and ordered abelian group $G\neq \{0\}$ does the field $k((G))$ admit a left exponential function.
+Therefore, if we take $k=\mathbb{R}$, we can deduce from Theorem \ref{expgp} the following result, without any further assumptions on $G$.